amohammed6/musqratt/index.md

 </p>

 <p>
   The current industry standard for MQTT is Mosquitto and its companion MQTT-SN gateway Paho.
 Some larger technology companies have also developed their own implementations for their smart devices, such as Amazon AWS and Microsoft Azure, which run on their cloud infrastructure.
-However, those systems are too memory intensive or have too much network or transmission latency and not suitable for real-time systems.
+However, those systems are too memory intensive or have too much network or transmission latency and are not suitable for real-time systems.
 In addition, the future of these IoT and cyber-physical systems is moving towards the Edge of the network; Mosquitto, Microsoft, and Amazon do not provide suitable support for realtime systems at the Edge <em>and</em> have higher transmission latencies.
 </p>

 <p>
-  Our project is <strong>MusQraTT</strong>, is an MQTT-SN broker built in Rust on CompositeOS.
-By building the Broker in Rust, we ensure the guaranteed memory safety from the language, and Rust has a reduced runtime.
-CompositeOS, a research operating system built at GW that is optimized for low latency systems, allows MusQraTT to have competative transmission latencies.
+  Our project is <strong>MusQraTT</strong>, an MQTT-SN broker built in Rust on CompositeOS.
+By building the Broker in Rust, we guarantee memory safety and performant code from the language.
+CompositeOS, a research operating system built at GW allows MusQraTT to have competitive transmission latencies.
 </p>

 ### Features

 * <em>performance metrics</em>
-* Competative Transmission Latencies
+* Competitive Transmission Latencies
 * Lightweight runtime optimized for realtime systems at the Edge
 * Support for UDP clients